bcdev/s3tbx-snow/src/main/resources/doc/s3snow_products.rst

 - windspeed at 10m, v-component

 As said, the way of providing these prior variables to the algorithms is somewhat arbitrary.
-In the CAWA TCWV processing on the BC Calvalus cluster, the variables were taken from available ERA-Interim reanalysis datasets.
+In the S3-SNOW TCWV processing on the BC Calvalus cluster, the variables were taken from available ERA-Interim reanalysis datasets.
 The ERA-Interim data extraction and preparation was done with specific scripts which were developed in the frame of other projects and which are running on Calvalus, making use of the collection of Climate Data Operators (CDO) developed at Max-Planck-Institute for Meteorology Hamburg [`15 <intro.html#References>`_].
-All these components are not part of the CAWA software package.
+All these components are not part of the S3-SNOW software package.
 However, the content of the ERA-Interim products being resampled and collocated with the MERIS/MODIS L1b input products is given in Table :numref:`erainterim_bands`.